 That’s where Canva comes in.
 It’s the image-building platform for people who don’t know much of anything about building images.
-You’re probably terrible in Photoshop – many of its users are – but you can build Photoshop-quality images just the same.
+You may be terrible in Photoshop, but you can build Photoshop-quality images just the same.

 Your schedule and budget will thank you for doing it.

 Last but not least, we have Bit.ly, the de facto link shortener of choice.
-You’ve probably heard of it – you probably even have an account yourself – but if not you should start using it.
+You’ve probably heard of it.
+You should start using it!

 Just take Twitter.
-You have 140 characters to work with.
+You have 280 characters to work with.
 That’s it.
-Simply put, if you want to include links your tweets – which you should whenever you can – they have to be short.
+Simply put, if you want to include links your tweets (which you should whenever you can) they have to be short.
 And often, you have to shorten them yourself.

 Just paste your link in, shorten it, and paste it where you need it.
 Done.

 Sometimes, it makes sense to pay for a tool.
 There are definitely tools that are worth it, and it’s hard to make money without spending a little first.
-Still, you don’t have – and frankly shouldn’t – pay for everything.
-Not when you have so many exceptional free tools to work with, like the nine here.
+Still, you don’t have—and frankly shouldn’t—pay for everything.
+Not when you have so many exceptional free tools to work with!